- To provide students with an understanding of the nature of Chinese language and its use for academic and professional purposes;

 Applicants whose entrance qualification is obtained from an institution where the medium of instruction is not English should also fulfill the following minimum English proficiency requirement:

-- Overall band 6.5 in International English Language Testing System (IELTS); or
+- an overall band score of 6.5 in International English Language Testing System (IELTS)@; or

-- Score 450 in the new College English Test (CET-6) of Chinese mainland or a pass in the old CET-6 test; or
+- a score 450 in the new College English Test (CET-6) of Chinese mainland; or

 Common Core Courses (6 credits)